 An important thing to note regarding this is food takes quite some time to digest for most people.
 2 hours after eating the stomach contents will be at about 50% and after about 4-5 hours it should be completely empty.

 So, this correlates with the symptoms perhaps you are feeling, because when you have less food in the stomach your stomach will become more acidic which in turn can lead to heartburn, indigestion and chest pain to name a few.

-Keep in mind these effects could be from a host of different reasons that I will cover below.
+Keep in mind these effects could be from a host of different reasons that I will cover in more detail below.